-Politicians keep demanding backdoors to encryption
+Politicians keep asking for encryption backdoors

 The governments of the United States, United Kingdom, Canada, Australia and New Zealand (also know as Five Eyes) have made it clear that they plan to force technology providers based in their countries to enable lawful access to users' encrypted communications.